scpwiki/wikijump/ftml/README.md

 ### Usage
 There are three exported functions, which correspond to each of the main steps in the wikitext process.

-First is `preprocess`, which will perform Wikidot substitutions on the text.
-It takes a `&dyn Handle` as it also expands `[[include]]`d components for their actual text.
+First is `preprocess`, which will perform Wikidot's various minor text substitutions.

 Second is `tokenize`, which takes the input string and returns a list of extracted tokens from it, all borrowing from it.